Richard Betts – Adventure Director and Co-Founder

 After spending 15 years in the fire service, Richard co-founded Pied A Terre Adventures, with Kirstie, in 2011.
 With more than 20 years’ experience of exploring mountains, his infectious passion for the great outdoors is clear for everyone to see.
 Richard holds an impressive number of professional outdoor qualifications, including Walking Group Leader, Hill & Moorland Leader, Nordic Walking Instructor, Level 2 Award in First Aid for Mental Health, NNAS Tutor Award, Mountain Leader and International Mountain Leader (IML).
 As Pied A Terre Adventure’s Lead Guide, he has led many walks, guiding and training adventurers in both the UK and overseas.
 Richard loves nothing more than sharing his joy of the outdoors with his clients and helping them to overcome challenges on their adventures, whether it’s a fear of heights, learning to map read or conquering a summit.

 Until recently, Richard was a volunteer Community First Responder, providing first aid in the local community before the arrival of an ambulance.
-Now he focuses his spare time on being a Search Technician for Sussex Search Dogs.
+Now he focuses his spare time on being a Team Leader for Sussex Search Dogs.

 When he has spare time, which isn’t often, Richard likes relaxing with his family and embracing a slower pace of life, enjoying movie nights at home or at the cinema.